About Benjani Mwaruwari - Pindula, Local Knowledge

 Return to Pompey as Academy Coach

-The ever-popular striker is completing his coaching badges with the Blues’ under-16s rather than earmarked to rediscover the first-team’s goal touch.
-Benjani is assisting Shaun North in coaching sessions on a twice-weekly basis to meet Uefa A licence criteria.
-The former Zimbabwe international is scheduled to remain with Pompey for another six weeks, enabling him to fulfil requirements of 40 hours practical work.
-Benjani, who scored 20 goals in 94 games during his Fratton Park career, is eyeing a coaching career, either in England or in his native Zimbabwe.
+MWaruwari coached Portsmouth's under-16s whilst he was doing the UEFA badges.
+Benjani assisted Shaun North in coaching sessions on a twice-weekly basis to meet Uefa A licence criteria.
+He was at Portsmouth FC for more than six weeks, enabling him to fulfil requirements of 40 hours of practical work.
+[7]

-Based in Ringwood, he has retained close links with his former club through son Benjani junior, who is on Pompey’s books.
-The youngster, also a striker, represents the under-16 side his father is presently coaching.[7]

 References